 How to get to Wied il-Ghasri: this bay is slightly off the beaten track and needs to be reached by car, albeit the road to the car park is narrow and steep.

 To get to the Wied il-Ghasri beach, walk the steep path down.
-There are minimal facilities in this location, but the stunning, picturesque bay earns is spot as a one of the must see Gozo beaches.
-The unique bends and landscape of the rocks along this coast, make this one-of-a-kind beach one of Gozo Islands hidden gems.
+This location has minimal facilities, but the stunning, picturesque bay is one of the must-see Gozo beaches.
+The unique bends and landscape of the rocks along this coast make this amazing landscape one of the Gozo Islands’ hidden gems.

 Gozo Beaches in Summary